Catholic Church in Cyprus

 The Catholic Church in Cyprus is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.

 Description

 There are around 10,000 Catholic faithful in Cyprus, corresponding to just over 1% of the total population.
 Most Catholic worshippers are either Maronite Cypriots, under the pastoral care of Joseph Soueif, Archeparch of the Maronite Catholic Archeparchy of Cyprus, or Latins, under the pastoral care of the Latin Patriarch of Jerusalem, with a Patriarchal Vicar General.
-The Roman catholic community of Cyprus (Latinoi, Λατίνοι) is of the three recognised religious minorities of Cyprus, together with the Armenians and Maronites, according to the 1960 constitution, and is represented in the Cypriot parliament.
+The Maronite Catholic community and the Roman Catholic community of Cyprus (Latinoi, Λατίνοι) are two of the three recognised religious minorities of Cyprus, together with the Armenians, according to the 1960 constitution, and are represented in the Cypriot parliament.

+The Maronite Archbishopric has 12 parishes in Cyprus: